atyryshkina/algorithm-performance-analysis/howto2.md

 A final method of undetected error detection that we will discuss is with the use of an isolation forest.
 In a regular random forest, a node in a decision tree chooses to divide data based on the attribute and split that most greatly decreases that variability of the following to datasets.
 In an isolation forest, the data is split based on a random selection of an attribute and split.
 The longer it takes to isolate a datapoint, the less likely it is an outlier.
 As with removing the tails of the runtime distribution, we need to choose the percentage of jobs that are bad before hand.

 To remove bad jobs, we used the isolation forest.
-We also removed any obvious undetected errors, such as no-input- file errors, wherever we could.
+We also removed any obvious undetected errors, such as no-input-file errors, wherever we could.

 #### user selected parameters

 Before we move on to the machine learning models, we also should discuss which variables we used to train the prediction models.
-The user selected parameters are a mixed bag.
+The GRT records all parameters passed through the command line to the tool that runs it.
+This presents in the dataset as a mixed bag of useful and useless attributes.
 Some of the parameters are very important, such as the reference genome size, and some are not important at all.
 Unimportant parameters include:

 * labels (such as plot axes names)
 * redundenct parameters (two attributes that represent the same information)
-* ids
+* identification numbers (such as file ids)

-There are also some attributes that are important, but are not immediately available in the dataset.
-The complexity of bwa mem is O(reference size * input file size).
+There are also some important attributes, that are not immediately available in the dataset.
+For instance, the complexity of bwa mem is O(reference size \* input file size), so this is a very important attribute.
 However, this product is not a variable of the bwa mem dataset, but can be calculated and added.
-Just to note, in the Galaxy dataset, if the reference genome name is provided then the reference genome size is not provided.
-Adding the size of named genomes would be misleading to a machine learning model.
-Unnamed genomes are always indexed before each run, and the time it takes to index adds signifcantly to the runtime.
-Named genomes are pre-indexed, and so do not have the extra indexing time tacked onto them like unnamed genomes.
+Just to note, in the Galaxy dataset, if the reference genome *name* is provided then the reference genome *size* is not provided.
+This is because the method in which the attributes were tracked.

 The parameters are screened for usefulness in the following way:

 1. Remove universally unuseful parameters
-  - __workflow_invocation_uuid_
+  - \__workflow_invocation_uuid__
   - chromInfo
-  - parameters whose names begin with "__job_resource"
-  - parameters whose names end with "values"
-  - parameters whose names end with "|__identifier_"
+  - parameters whose names end with "|\__identifier__"
 2. Remove any categorical parameters whose number of unique categories exceed a threshhold
-3. Remove any categorical parameters which are lists

 #### attribute preprocessing